15 Classic least squares

 15.4.1 \(\text{t}\)-test for \(b_j\)

-A t-test evaluate if a parameter in a regression is stastically different from zero, given the effect of the others \(k-1\) regressors.
-The test is built under the null hypothesis of linear independence in population between \(\mathbf{y}\) and \(\mathbf{X}_j\), i.e. \[ \mathcal{H}_0: b_j = 0 \quad \mathcal{H}_1: b_j \neq 0 \text{.} \] If the residuals are normally distributed, then the vector of parameter \(\hat{\mathbf{b}}\) is distributed as a multivariate normal, thus also the marginal distribution of each \(\hat{b}_j\) will be normal.
+A t-test evaluates if a parameter in a regression is statistically different from zero, given the effect of the other \(k-1\) regressors.
+The test is built under the null hypothesis of linear independence in the population between \(\mathbf{y}\) and \(\mathbf{X}_j\), i.e. \[ \mathcal{H}_0: b_j = 0 \quad \mathcal{H}_1: b_j \neq 0 \text{.} \] If the residuals are normally distributed, then the vector of parameters \(\hat{\mathbf{b}}\) is distributed as a multivariate normal, thus also the marginal distribution of each \(\hat{b}_j\) will be normal.

-Using the expectation (Equation 15.8) and variance (Equation 15.10) of \(b^{\tiny \text{OLS}}_j\), we can standardize the estimated parameter \(b^{\tiny \text{OLS}}_j\) to obtain a Student-t distributed statistic (Equation 32.2), i.e. \[ \text{t}_j = \frac{b^{\tiny \text{OLS}}_j - \mathbb{E}\{b^{\tiny \text{OLS}}_j\}}{\sqrt{\mathbb{V}\{b^{\tiny \text{OLS}}_j\}}} = \frac{b^{\tiny \text{OLS}}_j - b_j}{\sqrt{\hat{s}_\text{u}^2 \cdot c_{jj}}} \sim t_{n-k-1} \text{,} \tag{15.16}\] where the unknown \(\sigma_\text{u}^2\) is replaced with its correct estimator \(\hat{s}_\text{u}^2\).
-Under \(\mathcal{H}_0: b_j = 0\) and one obtain \[ \text{t}_j \underset{\mathcal{H}_0}{=} \frac{b^{\tiny \text{OLS}}_j}{\sqrt{\hat{s}_\text{u}^2 \cdot c_{jj}}} \sim t_{n-k-1} \text{.} \tag{15.17}\] Given a confidence level \(\alpha\) the test is rejected if the test statistic falls in the rejection area, i.e. \[ \mathcal{H}_0 \text{ is rejected} \iff \text{t}_j < q_{\alpha /2} \quad\text{OR}\quad \text{t}_j > q_{1-\alpha /2} \text{,} \] where \(q\) is the quantile function of a Student-t with \(\nu = n-k-1\) degrees of freedom.
+Using the expectation (Equation 15.8) and variance (Equation 15.10) of \(b^{\tiny \text{OLS}}_j\), we can standardize the estimated parameter \(b^{\tiny \text{OLS}}_j\) to obtain a Student-t distributed statistic (Equation 32.2), i.e. \[ \text{t}_j = \frac{b^{\tiny \text{OLS}}_j - \mathbb{E}\{b^{\tiny \text{OLS}}_j\}}{\sqrt{\mathbb{V}\{b^{\tiny \text{OLS}}_j\}}} = \frac{b^{\tiny \text{OLS}}_j - b_j}{\sqrt{\hat{s}_\text{u}^2 \cdot c_{jj}}} \sim t_{n-k} \text{,} \tag{15.16}\] where the unknown \(\sigma_\text{u}^2\) is replaced with its correct estimator \(\hat{s}_\text{u}^2\).
+Under \(\mathcal{H}_0: b_j = 0\), one obtains \[ \text{t}_j \underset{\mathcal{H}_0}{=} \frac{b^{\tiny \text{OLS}}_j}{\sqrt{\hat{s}_\text{u}^2 \cdot c_{jj}}} \sim t_{n-k} \text{.} \tag{15.17}\] Given a significance level \(\alpha\), the test is rejected if the test statistic falls in the rejection area, i.e. \[ \mathcal{H}_0 \text{ is rejected} \iff \text{t}_j < q_{\alpha /2} \quad\text{OR}\quad \text{t}_j > q_{1-\alpha /2} \text{,} \] where \(q\) is the quantile function of a Student-t with \(\nu = n-k\) degrees of freedom.

 t-tests